mimvoid/neocities-site/src/content/design/fonts/collections/comic/index.md

 To be honest, this could be a section by itself.

+These fonts are best viewed in *light mode*!

 ## Extra Resources

 Many excellent fonts don't allow website embedding, which is a shame, but understandable!